iyork28/Senior_Design/README.md

 	git pull # in case you hadn't pulled yet :) bundle # this does bundle install to get an update list of gems.
-If the Gemfile wasn't changed, this isn't necessary rake db:migrate # runs any DB migrations; again, not necessary if there aren't any
+If the Gemfile wasn't changed, this isn't necessary rake db:migrate # runs any DB migrations; again, not necessary if there aren't any rails server # runs the server, navigate to localhost:3000 on your browser

 To run the tests: